-Calvin College offers a master's degree in Curriculum & Instruction with an emphasis in Science Education.
+Calvin University offers a master's degree in Curriculum & Instruction with an emphasis in Science Education.
 Full information can be found on the Graduate Studies in Education page.

 Courses in the science education concentration include: